mihailrc/selfDrivingCar/advancedLaneLines/README.md

 ### Perspective transform
 The goal of the perspective transform is to provide a bird eye view of the lines so they appear parallel in the transformed image.
 Transforming back and forth between regular and bird-eye view is done using two transformation matrices.

-The method that calculates these matrices is called get_transformation_matrices() and can be found in Camera class.
+The method that calculates these matrices is called get_transformation_matrices() and can be found [here](./sdc/camera.py).
 This method uses OpenCV's getPerspectiveTransform() and manually provided source and destination points.
 An example of the bird-eye image was presented above and as expected shows the parallel lanes.

 ### Creating the binary image
 The binary image is created using a combination of color gradient thresholding.
 Color thresholding first transforms the image from RGB to HLS space then applies a threshold on S channel.